 Oil prices are volatile amid conflicting reports about security in the Strait of Hormuz

-Oil prices swung sharply Tuesday as conflicting reports about shipping in the Strait of Hormuz drove oil prices down for much of the morning, then higher in the afternoon.
+Oil prices swung sharply Tuesday as conflicting reports about shipping in the Strait of Hormuz drove the cost of crude oil down for much of the morning, then higher in the afternoon.

-U.S. crude oil plunged as much as 19%, slipping below $77 per barrel at one point.
-But the move faded, and WTI climbed to trading around $89 by 4 p.m.
+U.S. West Texas Intermediate crude oil plunged as much as 19%, slipping below $77 per barrel at one point.
+But the move faded, and West Texas Intermediate climbed to trade around $89 a barrel by 4 p.m.
 ET.
 International Brent crude also briefly dropped 17% to below $80 per barrel but later rose back to more than $90 per barrel.

 Oil's move lower was accelerated by a social media post from U.S. Energy Secretary Chris Wright that was later deleted and denied by the White House.